cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 Major type 6:
-: a tagged data item ("tag") whose tag number is the argument and whose enclosed data item is the single encoded data item that follows the head.
+: a tagged data item ("tag") whose tag number is the argument and whose enclosed data item ("tag content") is the single encoded data item that follows the head.
   See {{tags}}.

 Major type 7: